Remember - 80% of paddle making happens in just a few hours. That final 20%, like so many

 circular shaft fits your hand.
 Your grip tends to be oblong or elliptical.
 Not round.
 Using a spokeshave,

-your hands and your eyes, you can make the shaft into more of an oblong profile that matches your
+your hands and your eyes, you can make the shaft into more of an egg shaped cross section that

-Paddling anything is good, especially if the alternative is eating Cap'n Crunch watching Dr. Phil.
+Paddling anything is good, especially if the alternative is eating Cap'n Crunch and watching Dr. Phil.